Cloud Case Studies

 Microsoft

-Incident: In this high-impact security incident, a threat actor compromised a company's Azure environment and illicitly spun up thousands of Virtual Machines (VMs) for cryptomining activities.
+Incident: In this high-impact security incident, a threat actor compromised an Azure environment and illicitly spun up approximately 1200 Virtual Machines (VMs) for cryptomining activities.
 This unauthorized activity led to substantial resource consumption and increased operational costs.

-Detection and Initial Response: The anomalous activity was initially detected by Azure Monitor, which flagged an unusual spike in resource usage and network traffic inconsistent with expected activities.
+Detection and Initial Response: The anomalous activity was initially detected by Azure Monitor, which flagged an unusual spike in resource usage and network traffic inconsistent with the typical organizational patterns.
 Immediate steps were taken to isolate the affected VMs and halt all suspicious processes.
 This rapid containment helped prevent further exploitation of resources.

 Investigation and Analysis: A detailed investigation was launched using Azure Security Center and Azure Log Analytics to trace the origin and scope of the breach.
-By examining system logs and network traffic data, we determined the entry point to be a set of compromised user credentials allowing for the attacker to access Azure's management portal.
-See below for a dummy sample Azure Log Analytics record reflecting similar activity:
+By examining system logs and network traffic data, we identified the entry point of the attack—a set of compromised user credentials that allowed the attacker to access our Azure management portal.
+See below for a sample Azure Log Analytics record for how the entry point of the attack was identified.

 "TimeGenerated": "2024-05-01T14:30:00Z",